Chatloy/Interactive-Lab-Hub/Lab 6/README.md

 Find at least one class (more are okay) partner, and design a distributed application together based on the exercise we asked you to do in this lab.

 **\*\*\*1.
 Explain your design\*\*\*** For example, if you made a remote controlled banana piano, explain why anyone would want such a thing.
+We designed a simplified version of the poker game that allows players to remotely participate.
+Our current version of the game only allows two players at a time but the game can be easily modified to support more players.
+The rules of the game are described as follows:<br>
+1.The players share the score.<br>
+2.At each turn, a random number between -13 to 13 is generated and the number is not shown to the players.<br>
+3.The players take turns and choose "Yes" or "No" to receive or reject the current number.<br>
+4.After ten rounds, the player who holds larger point wins.<br>

 **\*\*\*2.
 Diagram the architecture of the system.\*\*\*** Be clear to document where input, output and computation occur, and label all parts and connections.
-For example, where is the banana, who is the banana player, where does the sound get played, and who is listening to the banana music?
+For example, where is the banana, who is the banana player, where does the sound get played, and who is listening to the banana music?<br>
+Participants: This game involves 2 players but the game can be easily modified to support more players.<br>
+Time/location: There is no restraint of time and space for we are just like playing the games remote together.<br>
+Operations: Players need to be close enough to the devices to input “Yes” or “No”.<br>
+Sound: No voice input/output is included.<br>
+Input, output and computation: Players provide different input (“Yes” or “No”) at their own risk.
+The pi prints the output on the screen, showing the current player and sum after adding in the randomly generated number, should players choose to draw cards.<br>

 **\*\*\*3.
 Build a working prototype of the system.\*\*\*** Do think about the user interface: if someone encountered these bananas somewhere in the wild, would they know how to interact with them?
 Should they know what to expect?
+Yes.
+I think this game is very easy to get started.
+For we only provide two options, yes or no. And the output would just be the points.
+It is quite straightforward for users to understand.

 **\*\*\*4.
 Document the working prototype in use.\*\*\*** It may be helpful to record a Zoom session where you should the input in one location clearly causing response in another location.